devbret/online-opsec/README.md

 * **[Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission)** - "*...gives you the ability to grant permissions temporarily.
 Want to tag a location or take a photo, but don't want that app to be able to use the camera or get your location whenever it wants?
 Bouncer gives you exactly that.*"
 * **[K-9 Mail](https://k9mail.app/)** - "*...is an open source email client focused on making it easy to chew through large volumes of email.*"
+* **[Orbot](https://play.google.com/store/apps/details?id=org.torproject.android)** - "*...a free proxy app that empowers other apps to use the internet more securely.
+Orbot uses Tor to encrypt your Internet traffic and then hides it by bouncing through a series of computers around the world.*"

 ### Antivirus
 Reputable and effective antivirus software for Windows computer.
 Which can be understood (by referring to [TechTerms](https://techterms.com/definition/antivirus)) as a, "*...type of utility used for scanning and removing viruses from your computer.*"